encryptogroup/ABY/bin/circ/circuitformat.md

 This circuit format can be parsed by the [ABY framework](https://github.com/encryptogroup/ABY).
 It was used to implement (among others) floating point gates, which were generated and optimized using hardware synthesis tools.
 Details on that can be found in [our CCS'15 paper](http://dl.acm.org/citation.cfm?id=2813678).

-This circuit format is similar to human-readable [bristol format](https://www.cs.bris.ac.uk/Research/CryptographySecurity/MPC/), but a bit simpler.
+This circuit format is similar to human-readable [Bristol format](https://www.cs.bris.ac.uk/Research/CryptographySecurity/MPC/), but a bit simpler.
 The differences to the bristol format are
 * We currently assume all gates to have a fixed number of input wires, so we do not need to encode this info.
 * The files are sorted topologically, i.e., gates are defined strictly in order from input to output, or put differently, a wire id is always defined or written to before it is read or output.